Deevv28/Test/README.md

 - **Only happens in development** - Production builds run components once
 - **Is intentional React behavior** - Helps catch bugs and side effects
+- **Has been mitigated** - Our app now implements smart caching and duplicate call prevention
-- **Can be safely ignored** - The duplicate calls don't affect functionality
+- **Can be safely ignored in development** - The duplicate calls don't affect functionality

-- **Is prevented by caching** - Our app implements smart caching to minimize actual network requests
+**Fixed in this version:**
+- Added API call deduplication to prevent multiple identical requests
+- Implemented proper loading states to prevent race conditions
+- Added session-based caching for short-term duplicate prevention
+- Enhanced data persistence to survive page refreshes

-To verify this won't happen in production:
+- Improved authentication flow with proper redirects To verify this won't happen in production:
 1. Run `npm run build` to create a production build
 2. Run `npm run preview` to test the production build